Lyngby-Taarbæk Municipality: Neighbourhoods

 Nearly the entirety of Lyngby-Taarbæk Municipality is part of the Greater Copenhagen area and so there are no towns or villages in the municipality.
-Instead there are named neighborhoods.
+Instead there are named neighbourhoods.
 On the list below are all the neighbourhoods with counted populations (numbers as of 2018).

 Kongens Lyngby

 Kongens Lyngby (or simply Lyngby) is located in the southern part of the municipality.
 The neighbourhoods of Fuglevad, Lundtofte and Fortunen borders Kongens Lyngby to the north.
 Also bordering Kongens Lyngby are Bagsværd to the west and Buddinge to the south, both located in Gladsaxe Municipality.
 Also to the south are Vangede and to the east is Jægersborg, both located in Gentofte Municipality.
 Lyngby Lake is located north of the neighbourhood.
 The neighbourhood primarily consists of residential buildings, though in the north are numerous facilities and shops, including the mall Lyngby Storcenter.
 Also located in this area is the neighbourhood's train station and city hall, as well as Lyngby Church.

 Bondebyen is a former village, now a part of Kongens Lyngby.
 Many of the old buildings of the village are preserved and are protected.